Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bioluminescence is a rare phenomenon around the world.
 Luckily, Puerto Rico is home to three bioluminescent bays you can visit in a short trip from the United States.

-I’m a local that has experienced this captivating phenomenon and I can tell you that it’s definitely one of the top things to do in Puerto Rico and a one-lifetime experience you can’t miss.
+I’m a local who has experienced this captivating phenomenon (yes, I’ve been to all of them!) and I can tell you that it’s definitely one of the top things to do in Puerto Rico.
+It’s a once-in-a-lifetime experience you can’t miss.

-Here is everything you need to know to visit the Puerto Rico bioluminescent bays.
+Here is everything you need to know to visit Puerto Rico’s bioluminescent bays.

-Want to visit Puerto Rico’s bioluminescent bays yourself?
+Want to visit Puerto Rico’s bioluminescent bays?
 If you’re staying in San Juan, Vieques, or Fajardo, it’s easy!
 Just pre-book the relevant tour for your destination here:

 Staying in San Juan?
-Book this tour to La Parguera, the closest bio bay.
-Includes transport, dinner & hot springs.
+Book this tour to La Parguera, the only bio bay you can swim in.
+Includes transport, snacks and beer.

 Staying in Vieques?
 Kayak in the famous Mosquito Bay in clear bottom kayaks.
 Local Guide.
 Pick up & drop off from your hotel.